wp-plugins/squirrly-seo/readme.txt

 Tested up to: 3.5
 Stable tag: trunk

-Squirrly - Wordpress SEO Plugin - helps you write perfect SEO articles for your Wordpress and do keyword researches in less then 2 minutes.
+Squirrly SEO Plugin helps you write perfect SEO articles for your Wordpress and do keyword researches in less then 2 minutes.

 == Description ==

-Squirrly - Wordpress SEO Plugin - helps you find the right keywords to rank by, in less then 2 minutes, and checks your on-page SEO in real time.
+Squirrly SEO Plugin - helps you find the right keywords to rank by, in less then 2 minutes, and checks your on-page SEO in real time.

 * Keyword research: find the perfect keywords for your articles
 * Inspiration box: pulls images, tweets, wikis and blogs, so that you can inspire yourself very fast on what to write in your article.